vktrrdk/TraceFlow-UI/nfAnalysisUI/README.md

  - [x] workflow status verwerfen
  - [x] more generic handling of tasks/processes --> not only by task ids
  - [x] **filter for trace information list**
- - [ ] **remove empty columns from list** - or show possibility to disable certain columns
  - [x] **plot filters dynamically, not only by processes, also by tags and so on**
- - [ ] better handling of "select all" occurances --> if updates are there, show that there are new processes and if "all" is picked, update shown processes and metrics so all are shown
+ - [x] better handling of "select all" occurances --> if updates are there, show that there are new processes and if "all" is picked, update shown processes and metrics so all are shown --> TODO: CHECK THIS
  - [x] integrate polling or websocket
- - [ ] consider polling changes more stable
+ - [x] consider polling changes more stable
+ - [ ] **remove empty columns from list** - or show possibility to disable certain columns
+ - [ ] fix bugs regarding filters (multiselect)
  - [ ] how do we get information about current non-submitted processes/tasks?
  - [ ] more generic handling of traces --> also use meta
  - [ ] check router history - how to add "back-button" ?